Backflow Preventor Testing & Inspection Services

 Contact Performance Systems Integration today!
 We offer a full range of fire safety services to Portland- and Seattle-area business owners.

 Backflow occurs when non-potable water or other liquids flow into the piping of the public water system or cross into the building’s drinking water system.
 This cross-contamination is quite dangerous to public health and must be avoided.
 Both backpressure backflow and back siphonage are types of backflow.
 Backflow preventer installation protects buildings from this problem.

 In Portland and Seattle, protecting the drinking water is an important job.
 Backflow prevention devices are required by law to keep the drinking water clean.
 If a business poses a risk to the public water supply, it must invest in backflow preventer installation.
 Properties with in-ground irrigation sprinklers, fire sprinkler systems, hazardous waste, and multiple water lines are just some of those required to have these systems installed.

 How often is a backflow preventer inspection required?

 Oregon state building codes require backflow preventer inspections and testing every year.
-Businesses must record this inspection to remain in compliance with building and safety code.
-If the inspection finds a serious issue, the business must invest in backflow preventer repair or backflow preventer replacement service to remain compliant.
+Businesses must record this inspection to remain in compliance with building and safety codes.
+If the inspection finds a serious issue, the business must invest in backflow preventer repairs or backflow preventer replacement services to remain compliant.

 Can backflow preventer devices be repaired?

-Sometimes backflow preventers that aren’t working can be repaired.
-Backflow preventer repair can be a little more affordable than backflow preventer replacement, but you will need the services of a qualified professional to determine what you need.
+Sometimes, backflow preventers that aren’t working can be repaired.
+Backflow preventer repairs can be a little more affordable than backflow preventer replacements, but you will need the services of a qualified professional to determine what you need.